How to Buy Apple Shares (AAPL) in UK | Beginner’s Guide

 - Recent Utility Bill or Bank Account Statement

-Once you’ve uploaded the above documents, you will then be asked to add some funds to your account.
-You will need to meet a $200 minimum deposit (about £160), and a 0.5% currency conversion fee will be applicable.
-Supported payment methods at eToro include:
+Once you’ve uploaded the above documents, you will then be able to add some funds to your account.
+You will need to meet a minimum deposit threshold, which varies from broker to broker.
+Some popular supported payment methods include:

 - Debit Cards